-UTS: Orthoptics is a discipline area within the Graduate School of Health at the Univeristy of Technology, Sydney (UTS).
+UTS Orthoptics is a discipline area within the Graduate School of Health at the University of Technology, Sydney (UTS).

 The discipline was established in 2014 to address significant unmet demand in eye therapy.
 It provides innovative, practice-based orthoptics education and high impact research that promotes excellence in eye healthcare.

 Orthoptists are eye therapists.
 They are healthcare professionals who are trained in the assessment and treatment of patients with eye disorders and who work across both hospital and community settings.